W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vii-cause-and-effect/index.md

 {% if showCommentary %}
 ::: details Commentary
 (8–9) …we do not have to be perfect, and need not have mastered something in order to be ready to perform it. …if we feel overwhelmed by this task and think it would take a tremendous amount of time to learn to forgive, Jesus steps in at that point to remind us that time and space are under his control and therefore the miracle has the power to shorten time.
-(Wapnick, A.V.I., p.204.)
+(Wapnick, AVI, p.204.)

 (9) …when we turn our minds over to him, his love can then direct us within the illusory world of time and space to learn our lessons of forgiveness through the miracle.
-(Wapnick, A.V.I., p.129.)
+(Wapnick, AVI, p.129.)

 (9) …time is not linear, space is not real … if we let him teach us his lesson we could learn very quickly.
-(Wapnick, A.V.I., p.152.)
+(Wapnick, AVI, p.152.)
 :::
 {% endif %}